k0smik0/diane/Readme.md

   The directory "test_sample-utils" are some mock components, useful for test location-awareness Diane: something as "MockLocationProvider" to retrieve geolocation, and something as "MockLocationsInjector", to provide fake locations to device (real or simulator).

 See this [video](http://www.youtube.com/watch?v=Q3tfgJBrnwk) for a mock locations tool demo.

+--
+And, by the way, because the name *Diane*: as many of you know, Diane was the goddess of the hunting, in Roman mythology, so this fashion name ;D